 Hero was blinded during the War by magical gas.
 Vulnerabilities of relying on others for certain tasks (especially financial).
 Class and gender issues when dealing with people of higher status.

 Main character survived tuberculosis, but spent a decade in and out of sanitaria, including surgical treatments, all of which is referenced.
 A murder (of someone rather unpleasant, discussion of the method as part of the book).
 A secondary character has major facial injuries from the War.
 Class issues.
+Discussion of past addiction (due to the events of Goblin Fruit).

 Autistic hero.
 Cock-fighting (not described in detail, but includes a character getting injured).
 Treason (stealing swans).
 Criminal acts leading to a dangerous and potentially lethal attack on a secondary character.